-Through our 11 year journey Sodexo has worked with the Aboriginal and Torres Straits Islander communities across Australia in Bridging the Gap, we are proud of making a difference in the lives of hundreds employed under our program, and the more than $33 million in wages earned by them directly and positively impacting their lives.
+Over the past 15 years, Sodexo has worked with the Aboriginal and Torres Straits Islander communities across Australia in Bridging the Gap.
+We are proud to make a difference for hundreds of Indigenous people employed under our RAP, earning more than $33 million in wages with a direct and positive impact on individuals and communities through economic empowerment.

 Every organisation has a role and responsibility in contributing to reconciliation in Australia, most effectively through core business to develop and contribute under reconciliation’s pillars of Opportunity, Respect and Relationships.
 As an Elevate RAP organisation Sodexo’s focus continues to strive across our business to achieve and deliver more for community across these pillars and deliver outcomes in line with our Quality of Life philosophy and Better Tomorrow 2025 commitments.

 Through empowerment of Aboriginal & Torres Strait Islander people Sodexo has created and continues to create direct and indirect economic opportunities.
 Across more than 200 client sites nationally, Sodexo employs Aboriginal and Torres Strait Islander Australians delivering $33.5M in wages earned through this time, delivering a direct financial impact into families and communities.